davidrmiller/biosim4/rearchitect.md

 * remove dependencies on globals - eg params instance

 * move the static Dir::random8() method to a factory method - out of the Dir class
-    * temporarily to a global factory function?

     * pass the dir instance to the Indiv::initialise() method
         * instead of it calling Dir::random8()

     * executeActions() Action::MOVE_RANDOM
         * use the dirRandom8() factory method

-* move Grid to the common lib? or domain?
+        * DONE

+* move create barrier method definition into grid.cpp

+# four layers, proposal

-* common lib contains stand-alone classes not specific to this domain
+# common contains stand-alone classes not specific to this domain
+* code to interact with a 2d world

-    * compass
+    * Compass
-    * coord(inate)
+    * Coord(inate)
-    * dir(ection)
+    * Dir(ection)
-    * polar (coordinate)
+    * Polar (coordinate)
+    * Grid
+        * move global functions in getSensor.cpp to Grid class
-    * grid?
+    * RandomUintGenerator

-* domain lib contains classes that form the domain model
+# domain contains classes that form the domain model

+* Declare class responsibilities and the domain model first
+* Find other domain models hidden in the procedural code

     * Individual - rename?
+        * move feedForward method to indiv.cpp
-    * peeps - rename to population
+    * Peeps - rename to Population

+    * Gene
+    * Genome - convert to a class
+    * Signals
+    * Sensor
+    * Actions
+    * genome-compare.cpp
+    * factory / builders of the domain

+* move executeActions() to be an Indiv class method
+* move Indiv::feedForward to be a NeuralNet class method?

+# application
+* classes / code
+    * Simulator class
+    * endOfSimStep.cpp
+    * endOfGeneration.cpp
+    * executeActions.cpp
+    * main.cpp
+    * Params class
+    * spawnNewGeneration.cpp
+    * survival-criteria.cpp??
+        * move the grid logic into Grid class, eg is a location inside a Grid area
+        * the application code is the parts that decide how to calculate if an individual survives

+* uses the domain for a specific application / demonstration of the domain model
+* instantiates the domain
+* uses it's parameters to build the world

+# storage
+* save & load state?

+# presentation
+* Text
+* image file
+* video file
+* real-time

+* code / classes
-    * grid?
+    * analysis.cpp
+    * imageWriter.cpp - decouple from the biosim application
+    * image / video generation

+# Gene
+* convert to a class? add more methods at least

+* move Gene::makeRandomWeight to a Gene factory class, it's only used by makeRandomGene()
+* move makeRandomGenome() to Genome or Gene factory too

+* move genesMatch to Gene == operator?
+* move global Gene comparison methods to Gene

-    * genome
+    * jaro_winkler_distance(g1, g2);
-    * signals
+    * hammingDistanceBits(g1, g2);
-    * sensor
+    * hammingDistanceBytes(g1, g2);

+* move genomeSimilarity to Gene - remove the global p

+* move geneticDiversity to peeps

+# genome.cpp contains global procedural functions to operate on the Genome
+* make Genome into a class with this methods

+# Peeps & Grid

+* think about how Peeps interacts with Grid and Indiv
+* grid is used directly to understand the game area

+* spawnNewGeneration should be a Peeps method?

-    * actions
+* Peeps::drainMoveQueue

+* rewrite 'Indiv move' as a Grid method? moving individuals must then be declared as a responsibility of Grid

+Grid::moveIndiv(Indiv i, Coord newLoc)
+{
+    if (isEmptyAt(newLoc)) {
+        Dir moveDir = (newLoc - indiv.loc).asDir();
+        set(indiv.loc, 0);
+        set(newLoc, indiv.index);
+        indiv.loc = newLoc;
+        indiv.lastMoveDir = moveDir;
+        return true;
+    } else {
+        return false;
+    }

+}